-Liliane Puthod makes sculptures and large-scale interventions or what might be deemed to be a subversive appropriation of objects, images and texts by using both industrial materials and handmade processes as a way to confront archaeological and commodified times.
-She manipulates some of societys existing modes of production and dissemination to investigate the elusive concept of time inherent to everyday lifes consumption and to subtly destabilise what she considers the fabrication of desire and its perceived value within our globalised world.
+Liliane Puthod makes sculptures and large-scale interventions or what might be deemed to be a subversive appropriation of objects, images, and texts by using both industrial materials and handmade processes as a way to confront archaeological and commodified times.
+She manipulates some of societies existing modes of production and dissemination to investigate the elusive concept of time inherent to everyday life’s consumption and to subtly destabilise what she considers the fabrication of desire and its perceived value within our globalised world.

-Her research around the artists productive circuit in post-industrial contexts further investigate the relationship between labour, use-value and function to question how does the artists studio echoes or differs from commonly held productive workspaces.
+Her research around the artists productive circuit in post-industrial contexts further investigates the relationship between labour, use-value, and function to question how does the artist’s studio echo or differ from commonly held productive workspaces.

 Please note this is archive content and may not display optimally.

 Welcome to IMMA.
 Our website may not work correctly in your browser.
 We only support IE 10+ (PC only), Chrome 60+, Firefox 55+, Safari (9+ Mac / 5+ PC).